tianzex3/Fraud-Detection/README.md

 ~ 1 million transaction records

 ## The Objective
-The Chief Technology Officer of Broom Solutions, Glinda Broom, has requested your team provide a review of the credit card fraud detection approach and detail on the model or models being employed.
+The Chief Technology Officer of Broom Solutions, Glinda Broom, has requested your team find the reason for reducetion in revenue.
+After that, provide a review of the credit card fraud detection approach and detail on the model or models being employed.

 ## Problem
 __1. Too Good at Fraud Detection:__